pvdabeel/prolog/Documentation/Handbook/03-doc-configuration.md

 This uniform representation means that during resolution, an already-installed package can satisfy a dependency directly without planning a fresh merge.
 In the plan output, these appear as `[nomerge]` — the prover verified the dependency is met by what is already on disk.

+In client-server mode the server holds its *own* `pkg` repository, which may differ from the client's installed set.
+A client can upload its local VDB with `--import-vdb`; the server registers it as a per-client repository (`pkg@<clienthost>`) and uses it for that client's plans.
+See [Chapter 17](17-doc-distributed.md) for details.

 ## Gentoo configuration

 Gentoo users already curate policy in `/etc/portage/`: USE overrides, masks, licences, and keywords. portage-ng **reuses that investment** — it reads Gentoo’s standard `/etc/portage/` configuration files, making it a drop-in replacement for dependency resolution and plan computation from a *policy* perspective.